 Some data sharing contracts and ethics agreements stipulate that data must not be processed off-campus.
 Check to see if this is the case for your data.
-Data sharing contracts and ethics agreements must still be adhered to, even when working remotely.
+Data sharing contracts and ethics agreements must be adhered to.

-If the ethics agreement does not allow accessing data remotely, consider whether it would be possible to reassure the ethics committee that remote working would be secure.
+If the ethics agreement does not allow accessing data remotely, consider whether it is appropriate to request an amendment.
 Also check that remote working is not prevented by information given in participant information sheets, consent forms and other documentation associated with the application.
 Contact the appropriate ethics committee for advice.

 ACTION - If the data sharing contract excludes accessing data remotely, advice should be sought before any such work is undertaken.
-Contact the data provider for advice; many will authorise remote processing of data (e.g. by using VMs).
-If remote working can not be approved and if access restrictions are in place on campus, approval can be sought to go into work.
-Email scharr-covid-19@sheffield.ac.uk to request access.
+Contact the data provider for advice; many will authorise remote processing of data.
+If remote working can not be approved ensure the is work is carried out on campus.

-What if my research study uses the NHS Data Security and Protection Toolkit (DSPT) or Cyber Essentials Plus (CE+) as security assurance?
+What if my research study uses the NHS Data Security and Protection Toolkit (DSPT) as security assurance?

-Data storage and processing using the DSPT or CE+ as security assurance (this includes NHS Digital data and Public Health England (PHE) data and, likely, data accessed via CAG/Section 251 approval) must be undertaken within the IT Services Cyber Security Assured Computing framework.
+Data storage and processing using the DSPT as security assurance (this includes NHS England data and, likely, data accessed via CAG/Section 251 approval) must be undertaken in accordance with the process for projects using the Data Security and Protection Toolkit (DSPT) as the security assurance.

-Working within this framework allows us to demonstrate compliance against a range of required data security standards.
-The Assured Computing framework restricts where data can be stored, and on which types of machine data can be processed.
+Working within this framework allows us to demonstrate compliance against a range of required data security standards, it restricts where data can be stored, and on which types of machine data can be processed.

-Although Assured Computing allows data to be stored on Google Drive, the ScHARR IG Policy requires the use of University network storage (i.e. the X: drive, or the drive that maps to the University network storage that is accessible from a Virtual Machine) for DSPT-assured data.
+The ScHARR IG Policy requires the use of University network storage (i.e. the X: drive, or the drive that maps to the University network storage that is accessible from a Virtual Machine) for DSPT-assured data.
 Google Drive must not be used to store DSPT-assured data.

-ACTION - You must contact the IG Lead, IG Manager or your Section IG Lead before working on DSPT-assured data (e.g. NHS Digital, PHE, CAG/Section 251) remotely.
+ACTION - You must contact the IG Lead, IG Manager or your Section IG Lead before working on DSPT-assured data (e.g. NHS England, CAG/Section 251) remotely.
 NHS DSPT assurance is only valid if data assets are registered on the ScHARR IG asset register.